Gregory Dudek: Early life and education

 Dudek was born in Montreal, Canada.
 His mother, Stephanie Dudek, was a clinical psychologist and professor at the University of Montreal.
 His father, Louis Dudek, was a poet, critic, literary activist, publisher, and professor at McGill University.
 Dudek's early education took place at St. George's School of Montreal and Vanier College.
 He subsequently obtained his B.Sc. in Physics and Computer Science at Queen's University and his M.Sc. and Ph.D. in Computer Science at the University of Toronto.
 He built his first computer, a Gardner Hexapawn, out of woods, beads, and paper.
 His first public appearance was at age 4 in a performance of a play by Berthold Brecht at McGill University.

 Activities

-Dudek's research interests allow him to travel to many interesting places, such as Japan, Korea, Belgium, England, Chile, and Mexico.
+Dudek's research interests allow him to travel across the world to many interesting places, such as Japan, Korea, Belgium, England, Chile, and Mexico.
 He and his colleagues often make trips to ocean-adjacent destinations to run experiments on Aqua, an amphibious robot.